nikolatulechki/semanticElections/data/README.md

 - download and unzipping in local storage.
 This is currrently done manually and te results are in [cikOpenData](../gdrive/data/cikOpenData), corresponding to [this](https://drive.google.com/drive/folders/1ZyNu9THMCS5aP0N68iqvBIE0X1fsDDYP?usp=share_link) GFolder
 - removal of some quotes ([dequote.sh](dequote.sh))
 - verticalization of the `votes.txt` file, done with [flatten.sh](flatten.sh), the pattern changes for each election cycle
-- summing op of votes.
+- summing-up of votes.
 This is an ugly hack to ensure data consistency - [sum_votes.sh](sum_votes.sh) sums  up votes from different machines in the same section in order to have a single number in the final data
-- transformation to rdf with custom or generic Tarql scripts.
+- transformation to RDF with custom or generic Tarql scripts.
 This is currently orchestrated by a python script such as [transform_pi2023.py](transform_pi2023.py)
 - [TODO] we should rewrite all the transformations to use Ontotext Refine

 ## Additional data from Google Sheets